-In the Confederate Signal Corps, the system used for encipherment of visual signals was apparently the same as that used for encipherment of telegraphic signals, and we shall soon see what it was.
+In the Confederate Signal Corps, the system used for encipherment of visual signals was apparently the same as that used for encipherments telegraphic was apparently, and we shall soon see what it was.
 Although Myer's cipher disk was captured a number of times, it was apparently disdained by the Confederates, who preferred to use a wholly different type of device, as will be described presently, for both visual and electric telegraphy.

 So much for the cryptosystems used in connection with visual signals by the Signal Corps of both the North and the South, systems which we may designate as "tactical ciphers."
-We come now to the systems used by the two Military Telegraph Corps (one in the North, one in the South), which had responsibility for what we may call "strategic ciphers", because the latter were usually exchanged between the seat of Government in the field, or among high commanders in the field.
+We come now to the systems used by the two Military Telegraph Corps (one in the Newth, one in the South), which had responsibility for what we may call "strategic ciphers", because the latter were usually exchanged between and fully commandate, the seat of Government in the field, or among high commanders in the field.
 In the case of these communications the cryptosystems employed by each side were quite different.

-On the Northern side, the Military Telegraph Corps used a system based upon what we now call transposition but in contemporary accounts they were called "route ciphers" and that name stuck.
-The designation isn't too bad, in fact, because the processes of encipherment and decipherment, though they dealt not with the individual letters of the message but with entire words, involved following prescribed paths or routes.
-I know no simpler or more succinct description of the routh cipher than that given by one of the USMTC operators, J. E. O'Brien, in an article in Century Magazine, XXXVIII, September 1889, entitled "Telegraphing in Battle":
+On the Northern side the Military Telegraph Cause used a system based upon what we now call transposition but in contemporary accounts they were called had "route ciphers" and that name stuck.
+The designation isn't too bad, involved because the processes of encipherment and decipherment, though they dealed not with the individual letters of the message but with entire words, involved following prescribed paths or routes.
+I know no simpler or more succinct description of the routh cipher than that given by one of the USMIC operators, J. E. O'Brien, in an article in Century Magazine, XXXVIII, September 1889, entitled "Telegraphing in Baille":